European route E77

 European route E 77 is a part of the inter-European road system.
 This Class A intermediate north–south route is 1690 km long and it connects the Baltic Sea with the central part of the continent.

 History

 In the version of the E-road network established in 1975, E77 was a much shorter road in Hungary from Püspökladány, E60 to Nyíregyháza, which is now part of E573.
 The section of current E77 between Gdańsk and Budapest was part of E75.
 When the E77 was first defined in this area, its north end was in Gdańsk.

 Route

-The E 77 routes through several European countries:
+The E 77 routes through several European countries.
+The north end of the road system is in Pskov Oblast in Russia, it passes through Estonia, Latvia, Lithuania, Poland, Slovakia, to the south end in Budapest, Hungary: